2021–22 Tampa Bay Lightning season: July

 The Lightning's off-season began after becoming back to back champions with the winning of its third Stanley Cup in franchise history in a 4–1 series win over the Montreal Canadiens.
 The win also made the Lightning only the ninth franchise in NHL history to win a back to back championship.

 On July 17, 2021, the Lightning announced the re-signing of defenseman Fredrik Claesson to a one-year, two-way contract.
 Claesson appeared in two regular season games with the Lightning after coming over via trade from the San Jose Sharks.

-That same day, the Lightning traded the negotiating rights to forward Barclay Goodrow to the New York Rangers in exchange for a 7th-round pick in the 2022 NHL Entry Draft.
+That same day, the Lightning traded the negotiating rights to forward Barclay Goodrow to the New York Rangers in exchange for a 7th-round pick in the 2022 NHL entry draft.
 Goodrow was a member of the Lightning's back to back championships.

-On July 18, 2021, the NHL released the full list of players protected in the 2021 NHL Expansion Draft.
-The Lightning opted to protect Erik Cernak, Anthony Cirelli, Victor Hedman, Nikita Kucherov, Ryan McDonagh, Brayden Point, Mikhail Sergachev and Andrei Vasilevskiy.
+On July 18, 2021, the NHL released the full list of players protected in the 2021 NHL expansion draft.
+The Lightning opted to protect Erik Cernak, Anthony Cirelli, Victor Hedman, Nikita Kucherov, Ryan McDonagh, Brayden Point, Mikhail Sergachev, captain Steven Stamkos and Andrei Vasilevskiy.
 This left Blake Coleman, Ross Colton, Cal Foote, Yanni Gourde, Tyler Johnson, Mathieu Joseph, Patrick Maroon, Curtis McElhinney, Ondrej Palat, Jan Rutta, Luke Schenn and Mitchell Stephens from their back to back championship rosters exposed for the Seattle Kraken to select.

 On July 19, 2021, the Lightning announced that it had signed a 2-year extension with the Orlando Solar Bears to keep it as its ECHL affiliate.

 On July 21, 2021, the Seattle Kraken selected forward Yanni Gourde during their expansion draft from the Lightning.
 Gourde spent the past six seasons with the team.
 He skated in 310 games, recording 80 goals, 107 assists and winner of 2 Stanley Cups.

 On July 24, 2021, the Lightning announced that it had re-signed forward Gemel Smith to a 2-year contract extension.
 Smith appeared in five games with the Lightning during the regular season, recording three assists.

 On July 24 and 25, 2021, the Lightning made seven selections in the 2021.
 The Lightning picked 4 forwards and 3 defensemen.
 The following players made up their picks: Roman Schmidt (D), Dylan Duke (LW), Cameron MacDonald (C), Alex Gagne (D), Daniil Pylenkov (D), Robert Flinton (LW) and Niko Huuhtanen (RW).